jerrymarino/iCompleteMe/README.md

     pkg install llvm38 boost-all boost-python-libs clang38
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/llvm38/lib/

-Install YouCompleteMe with [Vundle][].
+Install iCompleteMe with [Vundle][].

-**Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
+**Remember:** ICM is a plugin with a compiled component.
+If you **update** ICM using Vundle and the ycm_core library APIs have changed (happens rarely), ICM will notify you to recompile it.
 You should then rerun the install process.

 Install dependencies and CMake: `sudo pkg_add llvm boost cmake`

-    cd ~/.vim/bundle/YouCompleteMe
+    cd ~/.vim/bundle/iCompleteMe
     ./install.py

 That's it.
 You're done.
-Refer to the _User Guide_ section on how to use YCM.
+Refer to the _User Guide_ section on how to use ICM.

-YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+ICM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

 ### Full Installation Guide

-These are the steps necessary to get YCM working on a Unix OS and on Windows.
+These are the steps necessary to get ICM working on a Unix OS and on Windows.

 **Note to Windows users:** we assume that you are running the `cmd.exe` command prompt and that the needed executables are in the PATH environment variable.
 Do